Winner: wBW 2008 Motorcycle Apparel of the Year Award!

 So the advantages for motorcyclists is that the fabric has a level of waterproof and windproof capability along with breathability that is virtually built in to the fibers of the textile at the atomic level, not something that's added on top.

-But just to make sure, along with the NanoSphere material used in the outer skin Rev'it gave the Infinity suit an additional very thin membrane-like waterproofing material bonded to the interior, and then another ultra-thin membrane over that as wear protection.
+But just to make sure, along with the NanoSphere material used in the outer skin REV'IT! gave the Infinity suit an additional very thin membrane-like waterproofing material bonded to the interior and then another ultra-thin membrane over that as wear protection.

-By the way, the obsession with waterproofing has evolved another interesting feature: a special maze-like opening in the left-hand side of the chest that allows an electric cord from a heated vest or jacket to be passed through to the outside while still preventing water from leaking in (see the Lightbox photos).
+The Infinity suit has a special maze-like opening in the left-hand side of the chest that allows an electric cord from a heated vest or jacket to be passed through to the outside while still preventing water from leaking in (see the Lightbox photos).

-This includes pockets at the knees, hips, elbows and shoulders and the SAS-Tech Level 2 back protector (which is included with the suit) are thermal welded and bonded to the suit, rather than stitched.
+This includes pockets at the knees, hips, elbows and shoulders and for the SAS-Tech Level 2 back protector (which is included with the suit) are thermal welded and bonded to the suit, rather than stitched.

 The photos below illustrate this; you can see the black bonding material that allows the internal seals and seams to be attached without stitches.

 To ensure waterproof capabilities in the seat, there are two extra waterproof fabric sections that are bonded to the seat, or "butt".

 It provides a slightly slippery finish that helps prevent the suit from binding or bunching in the seat because it give the rider some wiggle room down there, and it also provides extra wear protection in this crucial area.